GilbertAb/Projects-Parallel_Computing/proyecto-2/README.md

 Example: ./bin/forest test_set_1/input/job001.txt
 Its important to remember that the file job needs to follow a format explained in the proyect description with the respective maps following their own format in the same route.

+### Performance analysis

+In order to optimize the solution of our problem, we'll perform performance measurements with the following mappings: block, cyclic, block cyclic, dynamic, and guided.
+Later, we will compare the mapping types and, finally, discuss the conclusions.

+1) Performance of the serial version.

+ After executing the serial version 3 times, taking the faster, our execution time was 7560.534 seconds (2 hours and 6 minutes aprox).

+2) Parallelization of the code.

+ To parellelize the code we'll use OpenMP directives.
+Due to the structure of our program, the maps are iterated and modified in a for cycle.
+So, our desing will consist in the use of a "Parallel for" to distribute this iterations between threads.